-- The building is for storage of clean straw which is unlikely to be a significant odour source.
-Environmental Health agree that the odour effect of the storage of straw is not significant in comparison with the storage of silage and manure, although it still has the potential to become odorous if storage conditions are inappropriate or compromised (moisture content). - An Odour Management Plan was submitted and agreed for the previous approval on the site.
-A New Odour Management Plan is required to include the procedures for storage of the straw.
+- 62 The building is for the storage of a combine harvester, farm implements, trailer and tools.
+It will also store dried goods such as artificial fertilisers, dry animal feeds and concentrates. - 63 The storage of dried goods such as fertilisers, animal feeds and concentrates can have the potential to cause odours if these are not stored correctly.
+Environmental Health are in agreement with the applicants consultant that the odour effect of these products are not significant in comparison with the storage of silage and manure, however they still have the potential to become odorous if storage conditions are inappropriate or compromised (for example by the moisture content of goods). - 64 An Odour Management Plan was submitted and agreed for the previous approval on the site.
+A New Odour Management Plan is required to include the procedures for storage of these goods (open/unopened), stock rotation and procedure for inspection of goods for spoilage and the removal/disposal of spoiled goods from building.
 This is proposed to be covered by condition (Condition 2).